HomeMercedes-Benz

 The G-Class is more than just an SUV, it’s now part of the culture.
 An aura has built up around it.
 The G-Class excels at going off-road, it comes with powerful engines, it’s a Mercedes-Benz — so there’s a lot of luxury and tech, and it’s recognizable in an instant.

 Virtually hand-made in an Austrian factory (each one takes about 100 work hours) and with military roots, the G-Class hasn’t changed much since the original model decades ago.
-This is now the second generation, which launched for 2019.
-And although most AMG versions of other Mercedes-Benz vehicles are not necessarily the biggest sellers, the G 63 AMG turns that notion on its head.
+This is now the second generation, which launched for 2019, and for 2025, an all-electric variant joins the fold.

 We’ve logged hundreds of hours driving and evaluating this generation of upper-tier luxury SUVs, including the Mercedes-Benz G-Class.